scrapy-plugins/scrapy-zyte-api/docs/reference/settings.rst

 any given session before discarding the session.

-You might want to increase this number if you find that a session may continue to work even after it fails a vaility check.
+You might want to increase this number if you find that a session may continue to work even after it fails a validity check.
 See :ref:`optimize-sessions`.

 .. setting:: ZYTE_API_SESSION_MAX_ERRORS